LookingForOwls/red-evenbetter/README.md

   -r [RETRY [RETRY ...]], --retry [RETRY [RETRY ...]]
-                        Retries certain classes of previous exit statuses (default: []) --skip-spectral       Skips spectrograph verification (default: False)
+                        Retries certain classes of previous exit statuses (default: []) --skip-spectral       Skips spectrograph verification (default: False) --skip-hashcheck      Skip source file integrity verification (default: False)

 ~~~~

 ### Examples

-To transcode and upload everything you have in your download directory with manual spectral verification (recommended):
+To transcode and upload everything you have in your download directory with manual spectral verification and hashcheck verification (recommended):

     $> poetry run better

 To transcode and upload everything you have in your download directory with no verification (not recommended):

-    $> poetry run better --skip-spectral
+    $> poetry run better --skip-spectral --skip-hashcheck

 To transcode and upload a specific release (provided you have already downloaded the FLAC and it is located in your `data_dir`):